github/personal-website/README.md

 Your website comes with a placeholder blog post that you can reference.
 Notably, its [front matter](https://jekyllrb.com/docs/front-matter/) declares `published` as `false`, so that it won't appear on your website.

-While you _can_ also define a `layout` in the front matter, your website is pre-configured to assign the `post` layout to all of the posts in your `/_posts/` directory.
-So you don't have to declare that in your posts, if you don't want to.
+While you can define a `layout` in the front matter, your website is pre-configured to assign the `post` layout to all of the posts in your `/_posts/` directory.
+So you don't have to declare that in your posts.

 Jekyll's conventions for authoring and managing blog posts is very flexible.
 You can [learn more in Jekyll's documentation for "Posts."](https://jekyllrb.com/docs/posts/)